As on: Jun 08, 2023 05:19 PM

 The Company does not fall under purview of Regulations of Corporate Governance.

-Pursuant to the SEBI (Listing Obligation and Disclosures Requirements) Regulations, 2015, the provisions of reporting of Corporate Governance as specified in Regulation 27 (2) is not applicable to the Company, as it does not meet the threshold of paid up capital of Rs.
+Pursuant to the SEBI (Listing Obligation and Disclosures Requirements) Regulations, 2015, the provisions of reporting of Corporate Governance as specified in Regulation 27 (2) is not applicable to the Company, as it does not meet the threshold of paid-up capital of Rs.
 10 crores and net worth of Rs.
-25 crores as on March, 2022.
+25 crores as on March 31, 2023.

-Accordingly, the Company is fully compliant with the applicable provision and the Company is committed to ensure compliance with all modification within prescribed norms under Companies Act, 2013.
-Company is committed to maintain the highest standards of corporate practices as set out by SEBI as good Corporate Governance, which forms part of the Directors Report.
+Accordingly, the Company is fully compliant with the applicable provision and the Company is committed to ensure compliance with all modifications within prescribed norms under the Companies Act, 2013.
+The company is committed to maintaining the highest standards of corporate practices as set out by SEBI as good Corporate Governance, which forms part of the Directors Report.

 24 .
 Reporting of Fraud by Auditors